Greetings from Jamie Phillips

-Our program is laboratory and research-intensive.
-Hands-on laboratory experiences start in the freshman year and are integral to the program, as are out-of-the-classroom research experiences.
+We believe that education excellence in ECE should closely integrate theory, design, and practice.
+Our undergraduate curriculum incorporates hands-on laboratory experiences for each year of the program.
 The Carnegie Foundation recognized the University of Delaware as one of five leading institutions providing active learning experiences, while the National Science Foundation recognized UD as one of 10 institutions exhibiting leadership and meaningful results in the integration of research and education.

-I encourage you to browse through our individual faculty, departmental center, and education & research program pages to discover the many innovative individuals, projects, and programs that together make the UD ECE program truly unique.
-You are welcome to talk to our alumni, who have become leaders in all areas of the ECE discipline—they are the greatest testament to the depth, vitality, and lasting value of a degree from the Electrical and Computer Engineering department at the University of Delaware.
+I welcome you to discover the individuals, projects, and programs that make our department unique, and to engage with our alumni – as they are truly the greatest testament to the depth, vitality, and lasting value of a degree from the Electrical and Computer Engineering Department at the University of Delaware.

 - 1 NAE member